kevoreilly/CAPEv2/docs/book/src/installation/host/routing.rst

 Manually testing Internet connection
 ====================================
 You can manually test the Internet connection from inside the VMs without the need of performing any analysis.
-To do so, you have to use the `router_manager.py <https://github.com/kevoreilly/CAPEv2/blob/master/utils/router_manager.py>`_ utility.
+To do so, you have to use the .
 This utility allows you to enable or disable specific **routes** and debug them.
 It is a "Standalone script to debug VM problems that allows to enable routing on VM".

 First, **stop** the ``cape-rooter`` service with::